notionparallax/blog/_diary-entries/2017-05-09-quotes-values.md

 1. Fun
 1. Communication
 1. Nature
-2.  ---- below this line is still un-picked | above this line is _somewhat_ ordered
+2.  *below this line is still un-picked --- above this line is _somewhat_ ordered*
 1. Accomplishment
 1. Accuracy
 1. Comradeship